In a small dish, combine the yeast with 1 teaspoon of sugar.

 With a pastry cutter, cut dough into eights (first cut dough in half, then in quarters and then in eighths).

-Place about 3/4 of a teaspoon of homemade chocolate hazelnut filling (or Nutella) at the wide ends and begin to roll each section into a crescent shape.
+Place about ¾ teaspoon of Nutella® at the wide ends and begin to roll each section into a crescent shape.

 Place on a parchment lined baking sheet.